-Defra has published an official update on the UK approach to deforestation, featuring confirmation that the EUDR will apply in NI and an outline of the proposed approach and next steps for GB deforestation regulations.
+Defra has published an official update on the UK approach to tackling deforestation in global supply chains, featuring confirmation that the EUDR will apply in NI and an outline of the proposed approach and next steps for GB deforestation regulations.

 Read the summary of what we know so far, along with next steps for Government and BRC.